 Making Your Relationship Last: Tips on High School Dating

 Making your relationship last is not impossible as long as you follow some tips on high school dating.

 You may find someone to date that is part of your circle of friends; this is fine, just keep your relationship separate from them.
 You can do this by not including your friends in arguments you and your boyfriend/girlfriend have or being overly affectionate while in the group.
 Make sure to plan alone time and it won't be so hard to separate your relationship from your friendships in group settings.

 You may be in love or fighting with your boyfriend/girlfriend, but the rest of the world doesn't need to hear about it repeatedly.
 Change your relationship status and post the occasional happy photo of the two of you, but don't flood your friend's feeds with sappy love notes or angry rants.
 Friends who aren't in relationships might feel worse about their situation when they're constantly reminded how happy you are.
 Conversely, these posts stay in the internet universe forever, so if you made up from a fight your mean words are still out there for your partner to see.

 Keep Texts and Calls Under Control

-If you've both got cellphones staying in touch throughout the day is a piece of cake.
-But, using up all your boyfriend's/girlfriend's data and blowing up their phone could get annoying.
+If you've both got cellphones, staying in touch throughout the day is a piece of cake.
+But, using up all your boyfriend's/girlfriend's data and blowing up his or her phone could get annoying.
 Keep texts under control by only sending one or two "just because" texts in a day at most.
 These will remind him/her that you care and are thinking of him/her without feeling overwhelming.
 Then only text or call if you've really got something to talk about like making a plan for Friday night congratulating him/her on winning a game.

 Keep Negativity Low